trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

 DAL nodes share shards and information about them over a peer-to-peer pub/sub network built on the Gossipsub protocol.
 As layer 1 assigns shards to the bakers, the Gossipsub network creates topics that DAL nodes can subscribe to.
-For example, if a user submits data to slot 1 and layer 1 assigns that data's shards to two bakers, there are two topics on the Gossipsub network: one for slot 1 shards for baker A and one for slot 1 shards for baker B.
+For example, if a user submits data to slot 1, layer 1 creates a list of topics: a topic for the slot 1 shards assigned to baker A, a topic for the slot 1 shards assigned to baker B, and so on for all the bakers that are assigned shards from slot 1.

 The baker daemon automatically asks the DAL node to subscribe to the topics that provide the shards that it is assigned to.
 You can see the topics that the DAL node is subscribed to by running this RPC call: